 Written by Beth Chamberlain, Nutrition Educator in Waldo County Do you decorate with pumpkins or are you more likely to sip your morning brew flavored with pumpkin spice?
 Maybe you do both!
 This time of year many a doorstep is donning a pumpkin or two, which adds a splash of color to the faded hues… Read more »

 Written by Beth Chamberlain.
 Nutrition Educator, Waldo County.
-Several years ago Mark Bittman, well known American food journalist and cookbook author, wrote an article for the NY Times called, “Summer Express: 101 Simple Meals Ready in 10 Minutes or Less,” (find article here: https://www.nytimes.com/2007/07/18/dining/18mini.html).
-While some of his recipes may not be particularly budget-friendly, the… Read more »
+Several years ago Mark Bittman, well known American food journalist and cookbook author, wrote an article for the NY Times called, “Summer Express: 101 Simple Meals Ready in 10 Minutes or Less,” (find the article here: https://www.nytimes.com/2007/07/18/dining/18mini.html, or click to view as a PDF).
+While some of… Read more »

 By Nicole Gurreri, Maine SNAP-Ed Nutrition Educator at Healthy Acadia In the heat of summertime, it’s hard to feel motivated to create healthy meals all day.
 Wouldn’t you rather be swimming or hiking than grocery shopping and cooking?!
 Simplify mealtimes this summer by transforming one pantry staple into three easy meals!
 Read on to learn… Read more »